tobilg/aws-iam-data/README.md

 ```

 ## Automatic updates
-The CI pipeline will check for AWS IAM docs updates everyday at 4AM, and automatically publish a new patch version if updates are detected.
+The CI pipeline will check for AWS IAM docs updates everyday at 4AM UTC, and automatically publish a new patch version if updates are detected.